NeilSinclair/prompt_workshop/the_researcher/the_researcher_2.md

 **User message:**

-Please can you pull the top 10 negative reviews for the STIHL iMow RMI 632 P?
+Please can you pull the top 10 negative reviews for the STIHL iMow RMI 632 PC?
 This is in preparation for a marketing meeting I have soon.

 ---------